lmzuccarelli/rust-ai-webconsole/README.md

 # Overview

-Simple webconsole (using htmx) written in Rust
+Simple ai-workflowwebconsole (using htmx) written in Rust

 ## Usage